wbugenis/pizza-code-challenge/README.md

 ## Domain

-There are two models in the domain, Restaurant and Pizza.
+There are two models in the domain: Restaurant and Pizza.

 Each Restaurant can have many Pizzas.
 Each Pizza belongs to one Restaurant.